datanav/docs/training/050_microservices/020_Beginner.rst

 .. sidebar:: Summary

   Microservices are...

   - modular self-contained services
   - hosted as docker containers
-  - confgured and monitored as Sesam Systems
+  - configured and monitored as Sesam Systems

 Microservices are modular self-contained software programs that provide a particular service.